-Discuss fuel cycle events, offsite consequences, and the anticipated response by authorities.
+Discuss fuel cycle events, offsite consequences, and the anticipated response by federal, state, and local authorities.

 Discuss the possible consequences of a uranium hexafluoride (UF6) release and determine the need for protective actions.

 Describe the concern with the red oil phenomenon and how facilities protect against it.